Sylvia's Tree Frog; Rana arbórea de Sylvia

 Adult males use leg-waving behavior to communicate visually during territorial displays (Gray 2001).

-The reproduction of C. sylviae differs little from that of other Cruziohyla: Egg clutches are deposited arboreally on leaves, roots and vines, over small pools and water-filled tree holes.
-Tadpoles drop into the water below upon hatching, where they swim using their wide flattened tails.
+The reproduction of C. sylviae differs little from that of Cruziohyla craspedopus: Egg clutches are deposited arboreally on leaves, roots and vines, over small pools and water-filled tree holes.
+Tadpoles drop into the water below upon hatching, where they swim using their wide flattened tails (Gray et al. 2021).

 Trends and Threats

 Phylogenetic analysis of DNA sequences shows that C. sylviae is highly divergent from both other members of the genus: DNA sequences of the 16S rRNA gene confirms C. sylviae having minimum 6.2% genetic divergence from both C. calcarifer and C. craspedopus.
 Despite morphological similarities, phylogenetically C. sylviae is the sister species of C. craspeopus rather than C. calcarifer (Gray 2018).